RR-Inyo/FreqFloat_M5Stack_Meter/README.md

 ![Mains frequency monitored by M5Stack](M5Stack_working.jpg)

 One of the analog input pin, which is GPIO35 in the photo, is floating and my hand touches it.
 The human body creates a signal corresponding to the mains voltage.
-The M5Stack measures the frequency shows and analog meter together with its digital value.
+The M5Stack measures the frequency and displays it as an analog meter together with its digital value.

 ![M5Stack screen close up](M5Stack_screen.jpg)